Spectrally Flat Class C (ex second class) pyranometer ISO9060

 The pyranometer measures global solar radiation on a plane/level surface (Watt/m²).
 The Measured radiation is the sum of direct solar radiation and diffuse sky radiation (global radiation).

-The sensor complies with ISO 9060 second class pyranometers and to WMO publication “Guide to meteorological Instruments and Methods of Observation”, 5th edition (1983).
+The sensor complies with Spectrally Flat Class C (ex second class) ISO 9060 pyranometers and to WMO publication “Guide to meteorological Instruments and Methods of Observation” by WMO (World Meteorological Organisation).

 The sensor is based on a thermopile sensor.
 The sensing surface of the thermopile is coated with an opaque black paint providing a flat spectral response for the full wavelength range.